 Is my data secure?

 Yes.
-Your collection data is stored securely and is never used to train AI models.
-You retain full ownership of your archive and can export or delete your data at any time.
+Customer collection data is not used to train foundation AI models — we follow the no-training commitments of our AI model providers.
+You retain ownership of your archive and can export or delete your data at any time.
+See the Trust page for full detail on data handling, sub-processors, and exit.